 - Ask about discretionary funds.
 Some foundations allow senior staff to make small grants without having to go through the usual full application process.
 Call each of your current funders to see if this possibility exists.

 - Ask about emergency loan/grant programs.
 Call your local United Way or community foundation.
-Also try searching Foundation Directory Online under ADVANCED SEARCH AND FILTERS by typing EMERGENCY FUNDS in the SUPPORT STRATEGY box.
-Click here to learn more about how to use FDO.
-Subscribe to FDO or search for free at any Funding Information Network partner.
+Also try searching Foundation Directory under ADVANCED SEARCH AND FILTERS by typing EMERGENCY FUNDS in the SUPPORT STRATEGY box.
+Learn more in our on-demand course, Introduction to Foundation Directory.
+Subscribe to Foundation Directory or search for free at any Funding Information Network partner.
 For small and mid-sized arts organizations, the Arts Loan Fund (ALF), gives nonprofits low-interest loans for sudden cash-flow needs like bridge funding, upfront capital for a fundraiser or performance, facility renovation, or debt consolidation.